TopEFT/GridpackGeneration/README.md

    - From `genproductions`, `cd` into `bin/MadGraph5_aMCatNLO`
    - Open `configure_gridpack.py` and modify according to the type of gridpack or gridpacks you would like to produce
    - Run `configure_gridpack.py`
-- Follow the [multilepton](multilepton.md) for Run 3 multilepton samples.
+- Follow the [multilepton](multilepton.md) document for Run 3 multilepton samples.

 ## Notes:
 - If you are running the script from anywhere besides `cmsconnect`, the script will create the `genproductions` directory in the same directory that `GridpackGeneration` is located in